-You will learn both content and process.
+Huntington University's political science degree is designed to prepare you for advanced work in law, political science, and other social sciences.
 This degree is designed for those students who wish to study and understand the practical and theoretical elements of the political process, both historically and in the present day.

-In addition, you will be required to complete an internship that will provide extended exposure to patterns of political behavior and the formation of public policy.
+Studying political science doesn't mean that a student must become a politician.
+HU graduates have gone on to be lawyers, bankers, political advisors, journalists, teachers, professors, marketers, just to name a few possible paths.
+HU political science majors are required to complete an internship that will provide extended exposure to patterns of political behavior and the formation of public policy.
 Your internship can include opportunities with a department of local, state or federal government, political party, public affairs organization or advocacy group.
 Huntington University’s Enterprise Resource Center will help you land the right internship experience that will benefit both you and the company for which you will work.